cisco/mindmeld/docs/source/quickstart.rst

 Optimize question answering performance
 -------------------------------------------
 The Question Answering module is responsible for ranking results retrieved from the Knowledge Base, based on some notion of relevance.
 Just as in a relational database, MindMeld Workbench offers a set of operators for ranking results retrieved.
+These operators are combined to define a "ranking formula".
+The ranking formula is a scoring function ("Function Score") that is used as the final ranking metric.
+MindMeld Workbench provides an off-the-shelf implementation of the Function Score, which should work well for most applications.

+The Function Score is a blend of Text Relevance, Popularity and Sort criteria (if present).
+If there are no sort entities present, then the Function Score blends the text relevance with descending popularity.
+The default implementation already considers the scaling factors and distributions of the text relevance scores to adjust the normalized popularity weight accordingly.
+If a sort entity is present, a decay function is applied to the corresponding sort field and combined with the scaled and normalized popularity and text relevance scores.

-The ranking formula is a blend of text relevance, popularity and sort criteria (if any).
-MindMeld Workbench provides a default ranking function off-the-shelf that works well in most cases, but there is a flexible option to specify a custom ranking forumla if needed.
+This default implementation works well in most simple applications, but there is a flexible option to specify a custom ranking forumla if needed.
+You need to produce a "ranking score" based on your choice of using the available arguments, which can then be applied as the scoring function after Knowledge Base retrieval.

 File **app.py**

 .. code-block:: python

   @app.kb.handle()
-  def custom_ranking_function():
+  def ranking_function_score():
-    # Custom Ranking logic goes here
+    # Custom Ranking logic goes here.
+You can define arbitrary
+    # logic for each of the scoring components.
+    text_rel = compute_text_relevance_score(query, context)
+    pop_score = compute_popularity_score(query, context)
+    sort_factor = compute_sort_score(context.entities)
+    ranking_score = combine_factors(text_rel, pop_score, sort_factor)
-    return text_relevance_coeff, popularity_coeff, sort_coeff
+    return ranking_score

 The custom ranking function can then be used in the **get** method of the Knowledge Base object.